seiferla/FiBo/docs/use_cases/UC_8_scanning_receipts/UC_8_scanning_receipt.md

   I want to scan a receipt by taking a photo

   Background:
-    And I have a account
+    And I am on the home page

     Scenario: successfully scan and save receipt
       Given I am signed in with username "USER" and password "PASSWORD"